GSD Cloud founder Lex Christopherson allegedly rug pulled $GSD holders after deleting accounts and dumping tokens on Solana.

 High attention and emotional sentiment detected.

 Christopherson, who operated under the X handle @official_taches, posted a farewell message claiming the project had become “obsolete” due to advances by AI companies like Anthropic’s Claude and OpenAI’s Codex.
-He then deleted his accounts and sold off his tokens.
-Community estimates suggest roughly $500,000 in total value was extracted.
+He then deleted his X account (while a Facebook video addressing the situation remained accessible) and sold off holdings linked to the broader $GSD ecosystem.

 The alert first spread on X around 08:36 UTC on May 22.
 User @25THPRMR posted screenshots of the deleted accounts and the developer’s final messages.
 No official statement has come from the Bags team as of this report.